Plumsail/helpdesk-docs/OnPremises/Configuration Guide/Upgrade manager.rst

 Upgrade manager allows you to install updates on your HelpDesk.
 Also, it provides information about HelpDesk version and license.
 Information about all HelpDesk versions you can find on `Version history`_ page.

-If you'd like to update HelpDesk, you need to `download`_ the installer and run it on one of the servers in your SharePoint 2013/2016 farm as Farm Administrator.
-Follow the wizard steps and choose "Update".
+If you'd like to update HelpDesk, you need to `download`_ the last version of installer and run it on one of the servers in your SharePoint 2013/2016 farm as Farm Administrator.
+Follow the wizard steps and choose "Upgrade".

 After that, navigate to settings using the icon in the navbar:

 |SettingsIcon|

 Then click on "About" tab.
 You will see the interface of upgrade manager.

-.. note:: If you don't see "About" tab that means you are using HelpDesk version 1.0.0.
+If you don't see "About" tab that means you are using HelpDesk version 1.0.0.
 You should manually navigate to URL ``<Site with HelpDesk>/_layouts/15/Plumsail/Helpdesk/About.aspx``.

+.. note:: You need to update each HelpDesk instance in your farm otherwise, sites without update wouldn't be working.

 |UpgradeManager|